hdShang/arxiv-daily/docs/cs-CV/2025-08-13/papers/250809459v2-relayformer-a-unified-local-global-attention-framework-for-scalable-.md

 ---
 layout: default
-title: RelayFormer: A Unified Local-Global Attention Framework for Scalable Image and Video Manipulation Localization
+title: "RelayFormer: A Unified Local-Global Attention Framework for Scalable Image and Video Manipulation Localization"
 ---

 # RelayFormer: A Unified Local-Global Attention Framework for Scalable Image and Video Manipulation Localization